 Whether you buy your kit or build your own, keep a First Aid Kit at home.
 Use up the “house” kit(s) first.
 When the house kits need to be replenished, take one out of a vehicle and put the “fresh one” in the vehicle.

 Another rotation tip – refresh your kits when you change the batteries in your smoke detectors on daylight savings in spring and fall.
 Swap out batteries, check medications for expiration and replace missing items.

 First Aid Related Tips

 We don't recommend loose anti-coagulant powder.
 It seems like it would be good, but it can blow around and seal your eyes shut.
-Instead, use a Quikclot bandage.
-Clean the wound and press until bleeding stops, then wrap with pretty much anything until the professionals arrive.
+Instead, use a Quikclot gauze or sponge.
+Or simple gauze bandages or pads.

 Polysporin is better than Neosporin if you have concerns about allergies and skin irritation.
 You might want to put some liquid skin or superglue in your kit.
 Superglue is multi-function and liquid skin and superglue are good fire starters.

 Sharpie markers can be used to label zip lock bags for sub-kits in your first aid kit.
 Sharpie markers can also be used to write critical information directly on the patient – to ensure other medical professionals get key information.
-Brightly colored duct tape can color code the bags into groups, and you can use the Sharpie to label the bags.
+Mark a spider or snake bite circle it and write date and time.